smolthing/frontend/content/articles/fly.io/index.md

 Seems too good to be true, hopefully I don't have to pay anything to showcase my birb.( ' >')

+[Update:9/12/23 after a few hours]
+`Deploy a Dockerfile` option is not free.
+Chargable item: 10259 GB/s × VM: Additional RAM (at $0.00000193 / month): $0.02. #nothingisfreeintheworld

 ### Fly Scaling
 Woah, this is like hpa scaling but better.
 ```js